angular/angular/aio/content/guide/form-validation.md

 <code-example path="form-validation/src/app/reactive/hero-form-reactive.component.html" region="cross-validation-error-message" header="reactive/hero-form-template.component.html"></code-example>

-This `*ngIf` displays the error if the `FormGroup` has the cross validation error returned by the `identityRevealed` validator, but only if the user has finished [interacting with the form](#dirty-or-touched).
+This `*ngIf` displays the error if the `FormGroup` has the cross validation error returned by the `identityRevealed` validator, but only if the user finished [interacting with the form](#dirty-or-touched).

 ### Adding cross-validation to template-driven forms